 X. MINERAL RESOURCES.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact bility of a known mineral resource that on and the residents of the state? \boxtimes ilability of a locally-important mineral eated on a local general plan, specific \boxtimes
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource th would be of value to the region and the residents of the state? at \boxtimes b) Result in the loss of availability of a locally-important miner resource recovery site delineated on a local general plan, speci plan or other land use plan? \boxtimes